- What Is a Greenstick Fracture?

 - After examining all the physical symptoms and conducting physical tests, your doctor will ask you to go in for greenstick fracture radiology or an x-ray.

-A fracture involves a bend or twist in the bones that your doctor may straighten manually for your kid.
+A fracture involves a bend or twist in the bones that your doctor may straighten manually called as closed reduction.
 Because this process is so painful, the doctor may administer general anaesthesia to your child.
-Once the bone is in place, the doctor will put a cast to keep the broken bone in place.
+Once the bone is in place, the doctor will put a cast to keep the broken bone in place and realign the bone to normal shape.
 Sometimes a splint may be used as the breakage is partial, which can be removed after the healing takes place.

-What is the Healing Time of Greenstick Fracture?
+What Is the Healing Time of a Greenstick Fracture?

-How Can You Manage Greenstick Fracture in Your Child?
+How Can You Manage a Greenstick Fracture in Your Child?

 - Explain the importance of safety to your kid and tell him how violent ways may lead to serious injuries.